 How do SQL operations map to IO operations?
 Let's explore each operation type and create a rough mapping.

-For SELECT queries, let's assume a worst case scenario and each one causes a disk read.
-Given that, we'd estimate 1 read IO per SELECT.
+queries, let's assume a worst case scenario and each one causes a disk read.
+Given that, we'd estimate 1 read IO per SELECT

-For UPDATEs, we’ll imagine there’s a read as well, plus all the IO from the INSERT.
-We will go with 8 IOPS for an UPDATE.
+s, we’ll imagine there’s a read as well, plus all the IO from the INSERT

 With that mapping as a rough guideline, we can begin targeting each operation type, and looking for ways to eliminate and optimize.